SchriderLab/Timesweeper/README.md

 ## Example Usage

 Below is an example run of Timesweeper using the example config and simulation script provided in the repo.
-This will go through the entire process of simulating, training the model, processing input and calling predicted sweeps on a VCF of interested called `foo.vcf`.
+This will go through the entire process of simulating, training the model, processing input and calling predicted sweeps on a VCF of interest called `foo.vcf`.

 ```
 conda activate blinx